Bocete/adsl/index.md

 Besides the verification algorithm, this tool includes a DSL for specifying invariants.
 The syntax should feel natural to any Rails user.
 Look at /examples.

-This tool is distributed as a Ruby gem and is uploaded to [RubyGems.org] [2].
-It requires Spass[1] to run.
+This tool is distributed as a Ruby gem and is uploaded to [RubyGems.org] [1].
+It requires Z3[2] and Spass[3] to run.
 Install it and give it a try!

 Installation
 ------------

-This gem is tested on 32 and 64 bit Linux.
+This gem is tested on 64 bit Linux.
 OS-X compatibility not tested, give it a try and tell us if it works!
 Windows is not supported at this moment.

- - Ruby 1.9.3 or later required, along with Rails 3.2.
+ - Ruby 2.0.0 or later required, along with Rails 3.2.
+The gem has limited support for 1.9.3 and Rails 4.
 We suggest using the [Ruby Version Manager](https://rvm.io/rvm/install/) to manage this installation.
+ - [Download and install Z3](https://github.com/Z3Prover/z3) and make sure its executable (`z3`) on your $PATH
- - [Download and install Spass](http://www.spass-prover.org/download/index.html) and make sure its executable (`bin/SPASS`) on your $PATH
+ - [Download and install Spass](http://www.spass-prover.org/download/index.html) and make sure its executable (`SPASS`) on your $PATH
  - Install the ADSL gem by running `gem install adsl`.
    If you receive an error while generating documentation for 'activesupport' run `gem install rdoc adsl` instead.